Webilop/woocommerce-html5-video/readme.txt

 > #### IMPORTANT:
 > If your plugin has a version less than 1.5.0, then it is highly recommended to create a backup of your database before upgrade.
+> From version 1.5.4 of WooCommerce HTML5 Video, it is required WordPress 4.0 at least.

 > #### Collaboration
 > [The plugin is available in Github](https://github.com/Webilop/woocommerce-html5-video).
 We receive patches to fix bugs and translation files.